aiforged/docs/docs/custom-service-code/basemodule/enums/workitemtype.md

 ### Best Practices

-* Choose Document for whole-document tasks; use Shred for precise field-level actions.
+* Choose `Document` for whole-document tasks; use Shred for precise field-level actions.
-* For dataset curation or QA, select DataSet to keep routing and reporting accurate.
+* For dataset curation or `QA`, select `DataSet` to keep routing and reporting accurate.
-* Reserve Support for operational follow-ups that aren’t tied directly to a specific document field.
+* Reserve `Support` for operational follow-ups that aren’t tied directly to a specific document field.
-* Use Error for clear triage workflows; pair with WorkItemStatus.Error and detailed comments for faster resolution.
+* Use `Error` for clear triage workflows; pair with `WorkItemStatus.Error` and detailed comments for faster resolution.